Raffaello/bros/README.md

 The kernel is a 32 bit executable and therefore need at least a `80386` CPU running in protected mode.

-At its very entry point, it performs some validation checks, it has been loaded correctly from the bootloader and retrieving some information passed by the bootloader at some given memory location.
+At its very entry point, it performs some validation checks: if it has been loaded correctly from the bootloader and retrieving some information passed by the bootloader at some given memory location.

  It performs the re-initialization of protected memory and interrupts as a per Intel specs, also setting up the `PIC` and the `PIT` and managing memory.